laritse/Capstone_Project/README.md

 <p align = "center">
 <img src="https://github.com/laritse/Capstone_Project/blob/main/Casual_Ride_End_Locations.png" width="450" height="300" />

 The above map visualization displays user end locations.
 The darker the density represents a large volume of commuters.
 According to the map, annual members are scattered around the map whilst casual riders are concentrated around specific tourist locations.
-This further suggest that annual members often commute to work with the cyclistic bikes and casual riders use same for leisure purpose.
+This further confirms that annual members mostly commute to work with cyclistic bikes whereas casual riders use same for leisure purpose.

 RECOMMENDATIONS
 ---
 1. Creating a membership plan that specifically caters to needs of casual riders.
 An example would be a plan designed to focus/cover routes frequently visited.

-2. Considering causal riders have a high demand preference for e-bikes, and make long commutes, offer discounted ride rates on e-bikes, or apply free minutes to same on specific days and times.
+2. Considering causal riders have a high demand preference for e-bikes, and make long commutes.
+Offer discounted ride rates on e-bikes, or apply free minutes to same on specific days and times.
 A good example of this can be drawn from average trip length per day of week, where we saw that on average, days with longer trips were; Sunday, Monday, Friday, and Saturday.
 In such situation, encourage causal riders with discounts or free minutes on such days.

 3. The use of digital media to influence casual rider’s decisions by means of creating engaging content consistently through owned media such as blogs, websites and social media platforms.

 Secondly, use of paid media such as investing in ad spaces to generate awareness.

-Note: For effective marketing strategy, ad focus should target seasons that produced larger number of rides.
+Note: For effective marketing strategy, ad focus should target seasons that produced larger number of rides based on analysis.